THE GRAND OLD DUKE

 In 2015, Davina McCall and Nicky Campbell used the hotel as a meeting place during the filming of the TV show ‘Long Lost Family’.
 And writer Will Self published his thoughts on a night spent at the hotel recently, declaring: “My only desire was that I could stay longer.
 Much longer.”
 And with Plymouth Pavilions a few steps from our door, the hotel makes a popular stopping point for a variety of visiting VIPs from the realm of entertainment.

 In 2013, the Duke of Cornwall Hotel celebrated 150 years since its opening.
 The hotel’s directors Jonathan Morcom and Walter Combstock co-wrote a special book to commemorate this special anniversary.
 This 56-page volume is filled with fascinating detail and archive photos exhibiting the colourful history of the Duke.
 It charts the hotel’s journey from initial construction to its standing as an iconic city landmark, with stories about some of the notable names who have graced its entrance hall.
 You can also learn more about how the building has been restored to its former glory following years of neglect.

 If you’re interested in delving deeper into the story of this unique hotel and in the radical changes which Plymouth and its people have seen over the decades, Duke of Cornwall Hotel Plymouth 150 Years is an engaging read.
-You can buy the book for £9.95 from the hotel’s reception or by emailing us or calling us on 01752 275850.
+You can buy the book for £9.95 online by clicking here, from the hotel’s reception or by emailing us or calling us on 01752 275850.

 AT THE HEART OF BRITAIN’S OCEAN CITY